pavellazar/leetcode-playground/README.md

 ### 876. Middle of the Linked List

 Use a slow and fast pointer to find the middle node of a linked list.

+### 1060.
+Find missing number in a sorted Array

+Use binary search to find the missing number in a sorted array of unique integers.
+The array contains numbers from 0 to n, with one number missing.
+Tests binary search and edge case handling.